Leundai/twanalyze/frontend/README.md

-# twanalize – Frontend
+# Twanalyze – Frontend

-Twanalize uses react-native-web for the frontend.
+Twanalyze uses react-native-web for the frontend.

 ## Get up and running